mrsteve0924/wayfire/README.md

 **Note**: `wf-config` and `wlroots` can be built as submodules, by specifying `-Duse_system_wfconfig=disabled` and `-Duse_system_wlroots=disabled` options to `meson`.
 This is the default if they are not present on your system.
-    when installing wf-config use meson build --prefix /usr
+When installing wf-config use meson build --prefix /usr

 Installing [wf-shell](https://github.com/WayfireWM/wf-shell) is recommended for a complete experience.